 2).
 Earning Points for Correspondence Courses:

-I don’t have a full list of correspondence courses that earn Points credit – this would be behind the CAC card paywall, and to be honest, I’m not sure where it would be located.
+I don’t have a full list of correspondence courses that earn Points credit – this would be behind the CAC card paywall, and honestly, I’m not sure where it would be located.
 I would speak with your Personnel or Education & Training sections to see if they have a list of approved courses for Point credit.

-From what I have read and heard through the grapevine, there aren’t a ton of correspondence courses that award credit.
+From what I have read and heard through the grapevine, there aren’t many correspondence courses that award credit.
 And if it’s like the other service branches, I expect the number of courses to decrease over time.
 For example:

 - Army Correspondence Courses and Point Credit: The Army recently stopped accepting correspondence courses for Retirement Point credit: “Military correspondence non-residential distance learning retirement point credit (1 retirement point per every 3 hours) was removed as a form of retirement point credit effective 15 April 2016.” (source).